Steamopollys/Steamodded/README.md

 #### (External Tool) Lovely Injector

 Lovely is an other project created to inject code into LOVE 2D Games.
-This is a very good way to install the Modloader without dealing with a "Classic" injector.
+This is a very good way to install the Modloader without dealing with a "Classic" injector, especially if Windows Defender prevents it from running.
+This will also prevent you from needing to rerun the injector when Balatro updates.

-You can check it out on this link, you wont regret it: https://github.com/ethangreen-dev/lovely-injector

-It's a little bit more complicated to use than the 2 previous options, but it can spare you from a lot of troubles.
-Every informations on how to use Steamodded with it can be found directly on the project link.
+The main project page can be found here: https://github.com/ethangreen-dev/lovely-injector

+**Lovely Instructions:**
-For this one, go to the [release page](https://github.com/Steamopollys/steamodded/releases) and download the latest release (Your aiming for the "Source Code (zip)" download and the "lovely.toml" file).
-Then, follow the instructions provided by the Lovely Github.
+- Go to the [release page](https://github.com/Steamopollys/steamodded/releases) and download the latest release (Your aiming for the "Source Code (zip)" download)
+- Extract this folder `%APPDATA%\Balatro\Mods` (you might have to create the "Mods" folder).
+  - If done correctly, you should have a folder that looks something like "Steamodded-x.x.x" in your "Mods" folder containing various files, including `lovely.toml`.
+- Download the "version.dll" file from [the Lovely releases page](https://github.com/ethangreen-dev/lovely-injector/releases)
+- place the downloaded "version.dll" file next to your "Balatro.exe" file where Balatro is installed.
+  - "Balatro.exe" can be found by right-clicking the game in Steam, and selecting "Manage > Browse Local Files"
+- Launch Balatro.
+If done correctly, there should be a "Mods" menu item on the main menu.
+- And that's it!
+Balatro is now ready to be Modded.
+  - Place any mods you wish to have installed next to "Steamodded-x.x.x" folder in `%APPDATA%\Balatro\Mods`

 ### Linux